Bojarajan073/data-version-control/README.md

 API keys

-Use secure AWS authentication mechanisms and follow the principle of least privilege when granting permissions.
+Use secure AWS authentication mechanisms and follow the principle of least privilege when granting S3 permissions.

-For production environments, use appropriate IAM roles or other secure AWS credential mechanisms instead of storing long-lived credentials in the project.
+For production environments, use appropriate IAM roles or other secure AWS credential mechanisms.

 Troubleshooting
 DVC Command Not Found

-If you receive an error indicating that DVC is not installed:
+If DVC is not installed:

 brew install dvc

-Then verify:
+Verify:

 dvc --version